hlamkins/Final-Project/README.md

 The application runs by on port `4040` to mitigate conflicting with other client applications you may be running.

-Visit [`https://github.com/hlamkins/Final-Project`](https://github.com/hlamkins/Final-Project) to access the starter application.
+Visit [`https://finalproject-pets.herokuapp.com/`](https://finalproject-pets.herokuapp.com/) to access the deployed project.